jcollignon/psi-sectored-classification/README.md

 This code base is designed for implementation on Google Colaboratory.
 You will first need to clone this repository, then upload the entire repository folder to a nice location on your Google Drive.
 Make sure that the Google account you are using allows access to Google Colaboratory.

-Synthetic image generation:
+## Synthetic image generation:

 This will be done in the Image Generation subfolder of the repository.
 If you have MATLAB installed, this will be much easier.
 The main script here is "config_and_run.m", which will be the only script you need to edit and run this part of the process.
+This script will first create the folders and initialize the variables neeed for the image generation process, then will call the "Image_Generator.m" script which performs the synthetic image generation step.
+Functions which are called for creating the images are stored in the "Functions" subfolder.

-Training, Segmentation, and Classification
+## Training, Segmentation, and Classification:

 This will be done in the Pipeline subfolder of the repository.
 The main script is titled _2023_03_01.ipynb and can be open using Google Colaboratory.
 There are  afew lines that must be changed in order for this to run within your particular drive account.